 Machines and algorithms are expected to create 133 million new roles but will replace 75 million positions by 2022, according to the World Economic Forum.
 But the question is, what type of roles is it creating and displacing?
 And what skills will these roles need?

 A few weeks ago CIPD released the ‘People and machines: from hype to reality’ report.
 It revealed that professional and higher technical staff are one of the most likely fields to be affected by AI and automation at 28%.
 In contrast, sales and service occupations are the least likely to be impacted at 5%.
 Although machines are more proficient in processing and understanding large amounts of data, they can’t replace human connection.
 For example, in sales positions, it takes that human connection to build a rapport with a customer and problem-solve any complaints or issues they are having.
 The ability to communicate, problem-solve, manage your time and stay motivated – widely known as soft skills.

 Interestingly this shift is also reflected in the job market.
 According to Harvard University, the need for STEM-related roles greatly increased between 1989 and 2000 on the global jobs market but hasn’t significantly grown since.
 But positions in the creative industries, a sector which is rich in soft skills, increased in demand by 20% between 2011 and 2016.
 These statistics reveal a future where the need for soft skills in the workforce will become increasingly important.

-What are the most valued soft skills?
+What are the most valued soft skills for the future?

 At the beginning of the year, LinkedIn uncovered the skills companies will need most in 2019, and at the top of that list was creativity.
 We are about the enter the fourth industrial revolution, companies will need creatives to lead them into the future to create new ideas and methods of working alongside new technology such as AI.